 This course is obligatory for students of the MSc Industrial Ecology (joint degree TU Delft and Leiden University).

-Workshops will focus on the principles of modelling in the context of the Earth system in Python, and will be used for students to work on assignments.
+Workshops will focus on the principles of modelling and data analysis in the context of the earth system in Python.

 Readings are introduced throughout the lecture.